Zakihatta/Zakihatta/README.md

 Show Image
 🌱 I'm currently learning

-Advanced Flutter development
+Flutter development
 Kotlin for backend services
 JavaScript frameworks

 📫 How to reach me

 GitHub: @Zakihatta
-LinkedIn: Connect with me
+LinkedIn: www.linkedin.com/in/zaki-hatta-483109284
-Email: your.email@example.com
+Email: zakihattamg@gmail.com

 ⚡ Fun fact
 When I'm not coding, I enjoy exploring new recipes and cooking for friends and family, which inspired my DapurKita project!